yewstack/docs/src/advanced-topics/optimizations.md

 wasm-opt info: [binaryen project](https://github.com/WebAssembly/binaryen)

-Example how to use: [rustwasm code size optimalization](https://rustwasm.github.io/book/game-of-life/code-size.html)
+The Rust Wasm book features a section about reducing the size of WASM binaries: [Shrinking .wasm size](https://rustwasm.github.io/book/game-of-life/code-size.html)

-- using `wasm-pack` which by default optimize `wasm` code in release builds
+- using `wasm-pack` which by default optimizes `wasm` code in release builds
 - using `wasm-opt` directly on `wasm` files.

 ```